unixpickle/goule/README.md

 Here is a general TODO list which outlines everything that must be done before Goule will be usable.

- * Add errors and launch/exit dates to ExecutableInfo
  * Begin JSON/AJAX APIs for managing services and executables
  * Create HTTP reverse proxy
  * Apply HTTP proxy to forward rules